 The current global system for conserving millet diversity is neither secure nor efficient, with some collections experiencing constraints and vulnerabilities.
 Generally, few of the survey respondents meet all the international standards for the conservation of orthodox seed.
 Globally, there are problems related to the regeneration of accessions that are losing viability and to the multiplication of seed for distribution.
 These difficulties have already resulted in insufficient seed to meet distribution requests.
 Survey respondents also reported constraints with the key facilities and equipment for storage and for routine operations.
 Furthermore, routine operations do not fully comply with the most efficient and secure procedures and protocols.
-Finally, the absence of safety duplication for more than three-quarters of the accessions conserved globally is a critical vulnerability that needs to be addressed.
+Finally, a critical vulnerability that must be addressed is that many millet collections have not been completely safety duplicated.